More on the Household Waste Contract

 More on the Household Waste Contract, in Cornwall, from now until it becomes business as usual.

-Key information is that when the new waste regime comes to our area, possibly not until early 2023 but it could be late next year, all residential addresses will get a new smaller wheeled bin, a small waste food caddy for you kitchen and a larger food caddy to go outside somewhere (I know that might be challenging for some).
-The current recycling bags and box will stay the same.
+Key information is that when the new doorstep collection regime comes to our area, late 2022/ early 2023, all residential addresses will get a new smaller wheeled bin, a small waste food caddy for you kitchen and a larger food caddy to go outside somewhere (I know that might be challenging for some).
+The current recycling bags and box will stay the same, although when you need replacements, the bags will seal better.
 On your collection day, one week the wheeled bin will go out (no side waste) and the next your recycling.
 Food waste will be collected weekly.

 For those that want to look more in detail at the plans, I am sharing here the slides from a very recent briefing.
 Waste Contract Slides